Fluffy tender Hawaiian Luau Bread from the shores of the Hawaii Islands!

-- Cool in the pans for 10 minutes, then gently flip the loaves out onto a to cool the rest of the way.
+Cool in the pans for 10 minutes, then gently flip the loaves out onto a cooling rack to cool the rest of the way.
 Once the bread is room temperature, wrap well in plastic until ready to serve.

 NOTES: This is a heavy buttery dough so it doesn't rise as quickly are regular yeast dough; plus the chunks can make it even more difficult for the dough to rise.
 However, it must at least double in size, twice, to have a soft airy texture.

 If your kitchen is cool or drafty, place the dough in a warming drawer to rise.
 Some ovens have a "proofing" function that keeps the oven at 100 degrees for dough.
 If you don't have either, you can set your oven to 180 degrees, keep the dough covered in plastic, and proof in the oven for 20-30 minutes.
 If you go much longer at this temperature the dough will start to dry out.